o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 ~~~~~~~~~~~~~

 Exchange of IQ samples, as well as C-plane specific information, is
-performed using a set of buffers allocated by O-RAN library from DPDK
+performed using a set of buffers allocated by xRAN library from DPDK
 memory and shared with the l1 application.
 Buffers are allocated as a
-standard mbuf structure and DPDK pools are used to manage the allocation
+standard mbuf structure, and DPDK pools are used to manage the
-and free resources.
-Shared buffers are allocated at the init stage and
+allocation and free resources.
+Shared buffers are allocated at the init
-are expected to be reused within 80 TTIs (10 ms).
+stage and are expected to be reused within 80 TTIs (10 ms).

 The O-RAN protocol requires U-plane IQ data to be transferred in network
 byte order, and the L1 application handles IQ sample data in CPU byte